Gongamax/GameSessionsManagement/docs/Report.md

 to view.
 The view model retrieves data from the model and updates the view when the data changes.
 The view model also handles user input and updates the model accordingly.
 For more information you can check here [MVVM](https://medium.com/@onurcem.isik/introduction-to-mvvm-architecture-5c5558c3679)

-### Error Handling/Processing

-A centralized error handling function is responsible for managing exceptions and returning corresponding HTTP responses.
-The execStart function is specifically used to intercept and manage exceptions across all router functions.
-When errors occur at the service layer, they are conveyed to the router as a Failure, which is a variant of the Either type.
-All errors adhere to the Problem Details for HTTP APIs as outlined in [RFC 7807](https://datatracker.ietf.org/doc/html/rfc7807), ensuring a standardized approach to error reporting.

 ## Critical Evaluation